INVISALIGN ORTHODONTIC CARE

 teeth from moving again?

-Every patient is different and outcomes vary so you will need to discuss this with The Medical Center Dental Group upon completion of treatment.
+Every patient is different and outcomes vary so you will need to discuss this with the Houston, TX Medical Center Dental Group office upon completion of treatment.
 However, some patients may need a positioner or conventional retainer and others may need a clear plastic retainer similar to the ones Invisalign makes.